 A black ‘Christian’ nurse, age 47, was up in court for possessing images of child sex abuse.

-At a school called ‘Christs hospital’ (presumably with a name like that it’s run on Christian lines), four members of staff have been charged with child abuse involving 15 pupils.
+At a well-known school called ‘Christs Hospital’ (presumably with a name like that it’s run on Christian lines), four members of staff have been charged with child abuse involving 15 pupils.
 Why is this no longer surprising?
 These bastards are not just ruining the lives of children in their care, they are giving the whole teaching profession (to which I am proud to belong) a bad name.
 The church has already got a bad name.

 A man with a privileged background, living with his family in Cardiff, decided he wanted to harm a moslem.
 Instead of heading for Cardiff mosque, where the Imam was up in court facing charges of sexual abuse brought by brave young girls in his Koran study group, he drove 200 miles to London in a rented van.
 On the way he passed Gloucester mosque where throwing pigs’ heads through the doors during services has long been a popular local pastime.
 No, he headed for my local mosque at Finsbury Park and drove his van into a group of people leaving prayers at the end of Ramadan, causing serious injuries and one death.
 The Imam rushed out and stopped the worshippers from beating the driver up.